TL;DR

 This is the most important section for anyone considering private health cover.
 A good PMI policy is designed to cover the costs of diagnosing and treating acute conditions – that is, diseases, illnesses, or injuries that are likely to respond quickly to treatment.

-PMI and Pre-existing & Chronic Conditions: What You MUST Know
+PMI and Pre-existing & Chronic Conditions: What you should consider whether you may need to Know

 It is a fundamental principle of the UK private medical insurance market that standard policies do not cover pre-existing or chronic conditions.